anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
 Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats used by CMP or CMC.

-The pledge SHOULD construct the PER as PKCS#10.
+The pledge MUST construct the PER as PKCS#10.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.

 If the pledge is unable to construct the PER it SHOULD respond with a HTTP 4xx/5xx error code to the registrar-agent to indicate that it is not able to create the PER.